National team appearances in the World Baseball Classic: Performance of confederations

 The World Baseball Softball Confederation (WBSC) currently divides all countries into five confederations based on their region: Africa, Americas, Asia, Europe, and Oceania.
 Currently, the two best confederations in international baseball are Americas and Asia, as both confederations add up to 18 of the 20 top four finishes (three titles for Asia and two titles for the Americas).
 While the appearances of the Americas region expands throughout, all appearances for Asia in the World Baseball Classic were by countries in East Asia in particular.
 Europe holds the other 2 of the 16 top four finishes, both coming from the Netherlands with the help of the Dutch Caribbean.
 Italy's and Israel's top eight appearances in 2013 and 2017 respectively have led the region's growth in baseball in addition to the Netherlands' two top four finishes.
 As for Africa and Oceania, both regions lack a baseball scene in general, although South Africa and Australia are indisputably the best two countries in baseball in their respective regions due to their strong leagues.
 In addition, both countries make up all of the World Baseball Classic appearances for their respective regions, including a quarterfinals finish by Australia in 2023.

 As decorated as the Americas region is, only six countries in the region have ever made the top four: Cuba, Dominican Republic, Mexico, Puerto Rico, United States, and Venezuela.
-The Dominican Republic and United States are the only countries to earn first place, in 2013 and 2017 respectively.
+The Dominican Republic, United States, and Venezuela are the only countries to earn first place, in 2013, 2017, and 2026, respectively.
 In addition to the aforementioned champions, Cuba and Puerto Rico are the only other countries to have made the top four more than once.
 As for Asia, the countries in East Asia dominate the baseball scene in that region, as Japan and South Korea are the only two countries in that region to appear more than once in the top four.
-On top of that, Japan is the only country in the world to appear in the top four in all iterations of the World Baseball Classic, with three first-place finishes earned.
+On top of that, Japan is the only country in the world to appear in the top four in all iterations of the World Baseball Classic outside of 2026, with three first-place finishes earned.
 As such, all bids so far have been granted to those two regions.